abercrave/ioredis-hashes/README.md

 # ioredis-hashes

-A quick demo of ioredis's ability to set/get object literals in a data store by [transforming arguments and replies](https://github.com/luin/ioredis#transforming-arguments--replies).
+A quick demo of ioredis's ability to set/get arrays of object literals in a data store by [transforming arguments and replies](https://github.com/luin/ioredis#transforming-arguments--replies).

 ## Install